menu icon

 • Dry active can be stored at room temperature for one year from the date it was produced.
 After that time, dry active keep only six months refrigerated or three months in the freezer.

 • If you do not own a stand mixer, make the dough with a large spoon.
-Once the dough is too difficult to stir, add to the light flour surface and knead for 8-10 minutes, until the dough is smooth, form into a ball.
-If the dough’s too sticky, flour your hands as you knead the dough.
+Once the dough is too difficult to stir, add to the light flour surface and knead for 8-10 minutes until the dough is smooth, and forms into a ball.
+If the dough's too sticky, flour your hands as you knead the dough.

 • Use your dough 24 hours after it's been refrigerated.